jhonatanoliveira/cs807-research-tasks/the_comparison/README.md

-# The Probelm
+# The Comparison

 ## About

+Implementing Sum-product networks (SPNs) shows challenges for a resource constrain computing point of view.
+This is due to the size and processing requirements of these models.
-Sum-product networks (SPNs) are a layer-wise mathematical models for learning and inference with probabilistic graphical model.
-The main advantage of SPNs is that a learned model, under certain conditions, is guaranteed to have tractable inference in polynomial time, besides of inference being exact.
-Given a SPN, inference is done by propagating up on the network.
-In this paper, it is shown how the propagation can be done in parallel.
+SPNs are a layer-wise mathematical models for learning and inference with probabilistic graphical model.
+Given a SPN, inference is done by propagating up and down in the network.
+Here, we propose one possible implementation for SPNs by using GPUs when parallelizing computation on the up and down in the networks.